ArcovanBreda/CEConvDL2/blogpost.md

 \end{align*}$$

 where $T_g$ and $T'_g$ can be equivalent.
-We utilise the equation from \[5\] to show that G-CNNs are equivariant.
+We utilise the equation from \[group_convs\] to show that G-CNNs are equivariant.
 Instead of shifting a filter, correlation in the first layer can be described more generally by replacing it with some transformation from group $G$, whereby $f$ is the input image and $\psi$ is the filter:

 $$\begin{align*}
 [f \star \psi](g) = \sum_{y \in \mathbb{Z}^2}\sum_{k} f_k(y) \psi_{k}(g^{-1}y) & \qquad \qquad (\text{Equation 4})